 A copy of the complete Kingston Grammar School Admissions Policy can be downloaded from the school’s website.

 How to Apply for 11 Plus Entry to Kingston Grammar School

 Open events are held throughout the year and provide an opportunity for prospective students and their parents to visit Kingston Grammar School.
 The dates of upcoming open events and group tours are published on the school’s website.

 For their child to be considered for 11+ entry into First Form (Year 7) at Kingston Grammar School, parents must complete the registration form and pay the non-refundable registration fee of £125.
 The deadline for registration and to apply for fee assistance (by completing a separate form) is at the very beginning of December.

 The school publishes an Admissions Brochure, which is available for download from its website and covers all the key information, including procedures, scholarships, deadlines and fees.

 Kingston Grammar School 11 Plus Exam Format

-The Kingston Grammar School entrance exam consists of English, maths and verbal reasoning papers, which broadly reflect the National Curriculum up to Year 6.
+The Kingston Grammar School entrance exam consists of English and maths, which broadly reflect the National Curriculum up to Year 6.

 The English paper has three parts based upon a passage of text: multiple-choice comprehension questions, a comprehension question requiring a detailed written response and a writing composition task.